NOTE: This material was updated on Feb. 12 to correct an error in the information about the Philadelphia Net Income Tax.

 - BIRT – Gross – so this was where the fear came from – a tax on gross revenue – but it was so low – 1.45 mils – that it became a non-issue (figure $14,500 per $1mm in revenue)

 - BIRT – Net – this was where we thought we could be in real trouble.
 If you’re a fast-growing start-up whose VC’s want you burning cash to grow – you don’t have to worry about this one until you’re heavily in the money.
 But, if you’re growing-but-not-on-fire business, this is a concern.
 It’s 6.45% of your Net Profit – yes, you read that right!
 But it’s on your taxable net income.

-And here's where I think Philly gets tech start-up friendly in a hurry.
-This tax is on your "taxable" income.
-Ok, so it turns out that prior to 2015, there were 4 criteria for what qualifies for taxable net income in the city. in 2015, they reduced that to one - the only one that we cared about - where your income is earned.
+And here’s where I think Philly gets tech start-up friendly in a hurry.
+This tax is on your “taxable” income.
+Ok, so it turns out that before 2015, there were four criteria for what qualifies for taxable net income in the city. in 2015, they reduced that to one – the only one that we cared about – where your income is earned.

 As of the tax year 2015, your Philadelphia Net Income Tax liability is a percentage of the taxable net income you generate.
 It is based on the percentage of your sales that occur in Philadelphia.
 That percentage, multiplied by 6.45%, is your tax rate.
 So if 100% of your sales are in Philadelphia, the tax is 6.45% of net income.
 But if only 10% of your sales are in Philadelphia, the tax rate is 0.645% (10% x 6.45%).